boring180/COMP2011/README.md

 # COMP2011
-Lab in-clas code and PA
+Lab, in-class code and PA for COMP 2011 Programming with C++, HKUST Final grade: A